uwaiseibna2/GAP/README.md

     #Windows OS
     'C:/Program Files/.../Rscript.exe' PredictGenes.R ./ TRUE data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
     ```
-This function lists the associated genes from the list of transcript IDs in Input 2 based on the optimal architecture configuration derived by calculating the minimum CV error.
-The transcript IDs are stored in the `associated.csv` file under the `results` directory.
+This function lists the associated genes from the gene IDs present in Input 2 based on the optimal architecture configuration derived by calculating the minimum CV error.